Elhefes/tiralabra-pathfinding/documentation/week_report.md

 ## [Week 6](#week-6)
 This week I didn't have much time for the project.
 The time used went to fixing some javafx dependency problems and trying to debug the IDA*.
 I still have no idea why it is so inefficient.

+Next week I have to get the algorithm fixed and start to write some documentation for the project.

 Time used: 6 hours.

 ## [Week 5](#week-5)